jimp93/dsc-phase-1-project/README.md

 **Low Budget**

-* **Genre** - The studio's low budget movies should be in the Horror/Mystery/Thriller genre
+* The studio's low budget movies should be in the Horror/Mystery/Thriller genre
 * They should have a budget of between 20 and 25 million dollars
 * The studio should target Rose Byrne and/or Patrick Wilson as lead actors
 * It should target Jordan Peele as director and writer